zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

   (notably Love of Cooking).
 * With Better Crafting, bulk crafting recipes modified by this mod does not currently work, and you need to craft one at a time.
-* Better Crafting support also seems flaky combined with Yet Another Cooking Skill.
-I am still investigating this.
+* Compatible with Yet Another Cooking Skill, but *only if* Better Crafting's crafting/cooking menu is not used.
+YAFC seems to be using BC's API in a way that overrides all changes made by this mod.

 #### Example